 "Truly a stunning Cottage, the pictures really don't do it justice...
 I would recommend it highly to couples or families looking for a getaway in a stunning Cottage & location."
 (See Guest Reviews)

 Built in the 1850's and retaining much of it’s original charm, the Cottage has been extended on 5 levels of delightful, spacious, yet intimate living; most rooms open to a huge decking with a sauna and a hot tub ready for you to enjoy the amazing views or gaze at the constellations.

-Ideal for adventurers or for those seeking a romantic forest hideaway; all set in magical and ancient surroundings.
+Ideal for adventurers or for those seeking a relaxing or romantic forest hideaway, maybe adding an extra touch of luxury with a Swedish Massage or other Spa Treatment; all set in magical and ancient surroundings.
 Lovers of good beer have plenty of choice and there's a good selection of eateries and restaurants close by.